The Big Pitch

 An Epic Soliloquy on Beauty Pageants

-So by now I guess we’ve all seen Janina San Miguel’s epic soliloquy on the important persons in her life during the recent Binibining Pilipinas 2008, a monologue that was only slightly more impressive in its scope and daring than Miss South Carolina’s treatise on geography last year.
+So by now I guess we’ve all seen during the recent Binibining Pilipinas 2008, a monologue that was only slightly more impressive in its scope and daring than treatise on geography last year.
 I actually have a bit of a rant regarding beauty pageants that I’ve been nursing quietly now for years, and this seems like just the right week to whip it out.

 Now before I embark on my own epic soliloquy, I want to first address the feminist argument that beauty pageants should be abolished because they are degrading.
 I personally find that rather ridiculous, as beauty pageants are no more demeaning towards women than Jeopardy is demeaning towards smart people.
 Or hotdog-eating contests, towards guys that like a little sausage.
 I think that it’s important that we celebrate the things that are outstanding and exceptional in this world, and by golly, if we can have World Rock-Paper-Scissors championships, then a competition that judges female beauty is a no-brainer.
 (Haha, sorry, I couldn’t help myself.)